 Laura is influenced by Ukiyo-e and the Japanese stamp or print.
 Especially Shunga and Japanism as in the Japanese Arts in the West from which artists like Gustav Klimt draw their inspiration.
 The lack of perspective, the freedom in composition, the use of light without shadow and especially the impossible positions of lovers’ bodies impact in her art, stimulating her creativity.

 Laura studied Painting and Illustration at Llotja Art school, Barcelona.
 She has exposed in some galleries and fairs such as kölner liste, Cologne, Garonne expose, Toulouse.
-For thirteen years, Laura has been part of the Park Güell painters collective.
-Furthermore, she has a shared workshop gallery in the Gothic of Barcelona.
+She has been part of Sedart online auction.
+For thirteen years, Laura has a workshop gallery in the Gothic of Barcelona.
 She has been selected for different awards such as VII Menarini award (Badalona Museum), Asie and Lumieres, Paris or LXX Centelles award.
 Laura has illustrated a piano book collection for Sibjo (German music publisher).
 Her works have been published in Opcions and Biocultura magazines.
 In recent years, Laura has painted private murals.
 At present, she is working on a Mural painting (4x5m) in a Hostelle (women’s hostel in Barcelona).